gbrsales/jsonrpc-conduit/README.md

 The JSON-RPC conduit is generic with respect to the channel used to exchange data with the client.
 It can use a network connection or, for example, the standard input / ouput of a process.
-The latter is demonstrated by the "jsonrpc-conduit-demo" executable, which can be compiled using the "demo" flag.

 ![CI Status](https://github.com/gbrsales/jsonrpc-conduit/actions/workflows/ci.yaml/badge.svg)